 - The experience of preparing and presenting a seminar.

 In addition, the Biosciences Emphasis imparts to students a basic knowledge of anatomy, physiology, biochemistry, and genetics.

 Either B.A. curriculum prepares the student for the job market immediately after graduation or for further education in graduate or professional school.
 As the name implies, the Biosciences emphasis is designed for students who are seeking careers in health related fields such as medicine.
 Chemistry majors who also complete the UH Hilo Teacher Education Program may apply for initial basic teaching certificates in elementary and secondary education in the State of Hawaiʻi.

-Non-chemistry majors who choose to fulfill part of their General Education requirements with CHEM 100 or CHEM 151 will gain insight into the chemical nature of the universe.
+Non-chemistry majors who choose to fulfill part of their General Education requirements withor will gain insight into the chemical nature of the universe.
 It is also possible to pursue a minor in chemistry.
 Requirements for all programs are described below.

 The Chemistry Program offers two majors designed to meet the differing needs of students: